-Global Africa Region Americas Region Asia Region European Region MedWet Continue to support the work Encourage Parties to develop Encourage Parties to develop Encourage Parties to develop Encourage Parties to develop Continue to further refine and of STRP in the area of projects to carry out national projects to carry out national and national wetland inventory, national wetland inventory, integrate the work on inventory inventory for submission to and regional inventories, regional inventories, including including through proposals to including through proposals to done by ICN (Portugal) and SC26 and transmission to including through proposals to through proposals to SGF.
-SGF and participation in the SGF, and to use these to identify EKBY (Greece) and encourage COP8.
-SGF.
-Asian Wetland Inventory project, potential Ramsar sites. full use in Mediterranean and to use these to identify countries.
-Continue discussion with Encourage Parties to prepare potential Ramsar sites.
-Wetlands International proposals for undertaking regarding project development wetland inventories with the Oceania region of standard inventory databases. support of the SGF, the Swiss Encourage national wetland Grant for Africa, or other inventory proposals to SGF and The SAEDC to explore donors' sources. other sources, so as to assist interest to support inventory countries in implementation or work.
+Global Africa Region Americas Region Asia Region European Region MedWet Finalize the STRP's guidance Encourage Parties to develop Encourage Parties to develop Encourage Parties to develop Encourage Parties to develop Continue to further refine and on a Framework for Wetland projects to carry out national projects to carry out national and national wetland inventory, national wetland inventory, integrate the work on inventory Inventory, for presentation to and regional inventories, regional inventories, including including through proposals to including through proposals to done by ICN (Portugal) and COP8. including through proposals to through proposals to SGF.
+SGF and participation in the SGF, and to use these to identify EKBY (Greece) and encourage SGF.
+Asian Wetland Inventory project, potential Ramsar sites. full use in Mediterranean Continue discussion with and to use these to identify countries, including the Wetlands International Encourage Parties to prepare potential Ramsar sites. application of the MedWet regarding project development proposals for undertaking Inventory methodology in North of standard inventory databases. wetland inventories with the Oceania region African countries. support of the SGF, the Swiss Encourage national wetland The SAEDC to assist in Grant for Africa, or other inventory proposals to SGF and identifying opportunities for sources. other sources, so as to assist donors' support for national countries in implementation or inventory work.
 Follow up the outcomes of the progress towards accession African workshop on wetland through identification and inventories. designation of Ramsar sites.
 Cooperate with Ramsar partners on possible joint actions on wetland inventories.